New Floor-Before or After?

 The kickers can be left off so part of the flooring can be finished nicely but you will still have beading around all the end panels, breakfast bar and your skirtings.

 It is a bit more work for the laminate installers as they need to cut around panels instead of having a blank rectangle (or square) canvas.

-You will save on materials as obviously you won’t need as much but when you consider an average kitchen covers about 4.5m2 ( even though there really is no such thing as average kitchen) it really is not a huge savings for a superior finish.
+You will save on materials as obviously you won’t need as much but when you consider an average kitchen covers about 4.5m2 ( even though there really is no such thing as an average kitchen) it really is not a huge saving for a superior finish.

 Some will argue that you shouldn’t put a kitchen on top of a floating floor as it needs to expand and contract but ironically you will have a very heavy fridge, freezer, fully loaded dishwasher and in some cases a freestanding stove which is OK to have on laminate flooring!